dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 Before we dive in, here is the structure the code we will touch:

-Here are `src/backend_canister/main.mo` will look like:
+Here is how our main file will look like:

 ```motoko